Wimbledon 2022: order of play, draw, schedule – and Emma Raducanu start time

-The eyes of the sporting world will be focused on Wimbledon on Monday, as the calendar’s most famous grass court tennis tournament gets underway.
+The eyes of the sporting world will be focused on Wimbledon again today, as the calendar’s most famous grass court tennis tournament continues.

-A glittering array of stars will descend on SW19 for the renowned competition, with the likes of Novak Djokovic, Rafael Nadal, and a returning Serena Williams all set to take part.
+A glittering array of stars have descended on SW19 for the renowned competition, with the likes of Novak Djokovic, Iva Swiatek and Rafael Nadal all aiming for glory.

-There’s also notable British interest this year, with US Open champion Emma Raducanu, two-time winner Andy Murray, and ninth-seed Cameron Norrie all in action.
+Yesterday's second-round action saw Swiatek and Nadal progress to the second round as expected, but returning icon Serena Williams was knocked out in her first match of the competition, losing a thriller to Harmony Tan on Centre Court.

-With that in mind, here’s everything you need to know about Wimbledon 2022...
+Elsewhere, the likes of Nick Kyrgios, Coco Gauff and Simona Halep also progressed to the second round.

-Wimbledon begins on Monday, June 27th, and will conclude on Sunday, July 10th.
+Wimbledon started on Monday, June 27th, and will conclude on Sunday, July 10th.

 What is the schedule for Wimbledon 2022?